 Remaining life of existing ASHP/CAC equipment is assumed to be 6 years and 18 years for electric resistance.

 Deemed Measure Cost

-Time of sale: The incremental capital cost for this measure is dependent on the efficiency and capacity of the new unit.
-Note these costs are per ton of unit capacity:
+Time of sale: The incremental capital cost for this measure is dependent on the efficiency of the new unit.